erpnet/ErpNet.FP/PROTOCOL.md

 Idempotency, if properly implemented, guarantees that the caller will have total guarantee whether the document was printed or not, even in the case of (temporary) network problems.

 ### Idempotency
-In order to achieve idempotency, the caller should create (and provide it as paramater) a unique taskId for each print task.
+In order to achieve idempotency, the caller should create (and provide it as а paramater) a unique taskId for each print task.
 This would allow the caller to properly check the task status, even in the case when the inital call has not returned response properly (due to network issues, for example).

 It is suggested, that the taskId is a short, but unique string, serialized as base64 string.